helenclx/100-days-of-code/r1-log.md

 ### Day 93: 4 April 2024.
 Thursday

 **Today's Progress:**
-- Finally completed the movie watchlist solo project for for Module 8 (Working with APIs) of Scrimba’s Frontend Developer Career Path, meaning I have finished the Async JavaScript & War section of Module 8.
+- Finally completed the movie watchlist solo project for Module 8 (Working with APIs) of Scrimba’s Frontend Developer Career Path, meaning I have finished the Async JavaScript & War section of Module 8.
 - Listened to Episode 154 of the Scrimba Podcast.

 **Thoughts:**